sclorg/redis-container/3.2/root/usr/share/container-scripts/redis/README.md

 Description
 -----------

-Redis 3.2 available as docker container, is an advanced key-value store.
+Redis 3.2 available as container, is an advanced key-value store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.
 You can run atomic operations on these types, like appending to a string; incrementing the value in a hash; pushing to a list; computing set intersection, union and difference;